PKizzle/dns/cmd/atomdns/handlers/dbsqlite/README.md

 The _dbsqlite_ handler reads zone data from a data and serves that to clients.
 If the database contains signatures (i.e. is signed using DNSSEC), correct DNSSEC answers are returned.
 Only NSEC is suppored.

 The _sign_ handler does _not_ support databases, so you need something like ldns-signzone to sign and resign your zones and put the generated records in the datebase.
 The database needs a custom collation, which means it can not be created off-line.
-This handler will never write to the database, for the purpose of generating answers the database is completely read-only.
+When started the database file will be created and the schema will be written to it (if it does not already exist).
+After this step, the handler will never write to the database, for the purpose of generating answers the database is completely read-only.

 An RR that fails to be converted into a propper `dns.RR` is silently discarded, unless `debug` is active, see atomdns-global(7) for details.
 The class is `IN` and can't be overriden.

 The server will reply with minimal responses by default.
-The _dbsqlite_ handler will _never_ write to the database.

 The schema used is: